How to Measure Stairs for Carpet

 Bobvila.com may earn a commission from purchases made through these links.

-• Carpet pieces are sold by the square foot or the square yard, and these are not interchangeable units of measurement!
-Be aware and remember to convert your measurements appropriately as needed.
+• Carpet pieces are sold by the square foot or the square yard.
+Ensure you convert the measurements correctly when doing the math.

-• Some stairs may not be the same size as the others.
-It’s advised to measure each stair individually, even if the staircase is not irregularly shaped.
+• Some stairs may not be the same size.
+It may be beneficial to measure each stair individually if the staircase is shaped irregularly.

-• Buy a bit of extra carpet in case of mistakes or if additional pieces are needed towards the project’s end.
+• It’s advised to buy a bit of extra carpet in case of mistakes or if additional pieces are needed towards the project’s end.

-It’s essential to start with a floor plan that lays out the entirety of the measurements needed for the staircase, including the landings and hallways.
-Using a piece of paper, pencil, and ruler, draw out the floor plan of these areas (using your best judgment on appropriate scale).
+Start with a floor plan that lays out the entirety of the measurements needed for the staircase, including the landings and hallways.
+Using a piece of paper, pencil, and ruler, draw out the floor plan of these areas using your best judgment scale.
 Add any doorways and alcoves on the plan.
 Keep the floor plan handy when measuring.

 The staircase carpet will flow from the landing to the rest of the stairs, making this starting measurement a crucial step.
 Stand on the staircase’s top step and measure the landing area’s width and length using a measuring tape.
 Note this measurement on the floor plan.
 Next, multiply the measurements to calculate the number of square feet needed for the landing.
 Remember to convert to square feet by dividing this number by 12.